Skip to Content

 I recommend it for all parents when they make the transition to a toddler bed and are tackling toddler sleep training.

-It can be especially helpful to give toddlers and young kids a visual cue of when it’s sleep time and when it’s wake time and the Hatch makes it so simple!
+It can be especially helpful to give toddlers and young kids a visual cue of when it’s sleep time and when it’s wake time.
+And the Hatch makes it so simple.

-While there are plenty of okay to wake clocks on the market, I find the Hatch so versatile and incredibly easy to use.
+While there are plenty of okay to wake clocks on the market, I find the Hatch so versatile and easy to use.

 Although the price of The Hatch is higher than most toddler alarm clocks, I think the added functions and user friendliness make it worth the price.